MoamenZyan/printf/README.md

-this is prject is about printf function
+this project is all about printf function